strangelove-ventures/poa/README.md

 ## Migration

-You can migrate from the PoA module to the standard x/staking module by following the [migration guide](./INTEGRATION.md#migrating-to-pos-from-poa). **READ** the risk that are involved with this migration if your network has live IBC (07-tendermint) connections.
+You can migrate from the PoA module to the standard x/staking module by following the [migration guide](./INTEGRATION.md#migrating-to-pos-from-poa). **READ** the risks that are involved with this migration if your network has live IBC (07-tendermint) connections.

 ## Configuration